Introduction/Executive summary

 The time and number of year’s deviations, as well, indicate little deviation from the mean.
 To analyze the interrelationship between any two given objects, we will use the covariance matrix generated as follows.

-Table 2: Covariance matrix
+Table 2: Covariance matrix.

-The significance of this is in the determination of how the variables change in relation to each other4.
+The significance of this is in the determination of how the variables change in relation to each other.
 The level of difficulty and the satisfaction of the customer seem to be changing in the same direction, implying a proportionate change while that between the mechanic and all the other variables do not change in the same direction.

 This means that the result of the repair has nothing to do with the mechanic handling the job.
 We can therefore conclude that the only variable that does not affect the outcome of the job hence the performance of the company is the mechanic.

-The covariance between the number of years in the company and the time taken to complete the tasks has a high covariance and this can be interpreted to mean that the time changes in the same direction with the years of experience5.
+The covariance between the number of years in the company and the time taken to complete the tasks has a high covariance and this can be interpreted to mean that the time changes in the same direction with the years of experience.

 The next element in this analysis is the determination of individual descriptive statistics alongside the histograms so that we can come up with a conclusion on how the individual variables affect the overall reputation of the company.